How does Foundation program fulfil both our own and others’ wishes?

 How much will it cost?

-The cost is $60 a month to become a monthly member which also includes all General Program Classes at Odiyana Center and its branches, most day courses/workshops and all retreats at the Center, and discounts on empowerments and other special events.
+The cost is $60 a month to become a monthly member which also includes all General Program Classes at Odiyana Center and its branches, some day courses/workshops and all preliminary guide retreats at the Center, and discounts on other special events.

-*Please contact the Education Program Coordinator (firstname.lastname@example.org / 860-874-1970) in advance if you are interested in attending Foundation Program.
+*Please contact the Education Program Coordinator at (email@example.com / 860-416-7119) in advance if you would like more information about this in-depth study program.